fivetran/dbt_asana_source/README.md

 ```

 ### Changing the Build Schema
 By default this package will build the Asana staging models within a schema titled (<target_schema> + `_stg_asana`) in your destination.
-If this is not where you would like your Asana staging data to be written to, add the following configuration to your `dbt_project.yml` file:
+If this is not where you would like your Asana staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: